-Only after a couple of weeks into the minimalism lifestyle, I started seeing the gains.
+Only after a couple of weeks into the minimalist lifestyle, I started seeing the gains.
 I no longer thought about what to wear.
-Since my wardrobe was now composed of all of the same clothes, I simply picked one of the identical t-shirts and I went my way.
-But not only that, my workspace, apartment, and also my mind were all clearer.
+Since my wardrobe was now composed of all of the same clothes, I simply picked one of the identical T-shirts and I went my way.
+Not only that, but my workspace, apartment, and also my mind were all clearer.
 I no longer troubled my head with thoughts about what new thing to get and how to look cooler in front of others because I didn’t really care.

 But there are even more perks about living with less.